Columbia University Medical Center

 Recent Developments at the Harkness Eye Institute

-Under the guidance of the Chairman Emeritus, Dr. Stanley Chang, and the current Chairman, Dr. George Cioffi, the Harkness Eye Institute’s operating rooms have undergone a multi-million dollar renovation, adding state-of-the-art Leica surgical microscopes, high-definition digital video recording capabilities, advanced retinal viewing systems, and the latest phacoemulsification and vitrectomy systems.
+In 2017, a brand new, state-of-the-art residency clinic was constructed on the first floor of the Eye Institute.
+Equipped with cutting edge diagnostic and therapeutic technology, the eye clinic is a beautiful space that allows for the delivery of superlative eye care.
+Under the guidance of the Chairman Emeritus, Dr. Stanley Chang, and the current Chairman, Dr. George Cioffi, the Harkness Eye Institute’s operating rooms have undergone a multi-million dollar renovation, adding Zeiss and Leica surgical microscopes, high-definition digital video recording capabilities, advanced retinal viewing systems, and the latest phacoemulsification and vitrectomy systems.
 With the majority of resident and faculty surgical cases performed “in house” at the Eye Institute, the operating rooms and dedicated OR support staff are an invaluable asset to the program.

 Mirroring the clinical side of the Harkness Eye Institute, the research division has also had a fruitful decade.
-Our research scientists are actively investigating a wide range of areas, including the genomics of retinal dystrophies, stem cell research, corneal cross linking, and quantitative autofluorescence.
-The NIH funding to the Department of Ophthalmology at Columbia University increased substantially in the past few years.
-The Department is now ranked seventh in the country among all ophthalmology departments/eye institutes, with NIH funding totaling $7.5 million.
+Our research scientists are actively investigating a wide range of areas, including the genetics of ocular disease, myopia, stem cell research, corneal cross linking, and quantitative autofluorescence.
+NIH funding to the Department of Ophthalmology at Columbia University consistently ranks in the top 15 among all ophthalmology departments/eye institutes in the country.

 The Eye Institute’s clinical faculty consists of more than 50 ophthalmologists, many of whom trained and practice at the Eye Institute, and take a keen interest in training the next generation.
-Dr. Bryan Winn, the Residency Program Director, and Dr. Royce Chen, the Associate Residency Director, are actively involved in the clinical, surgical, and administrative aspects of the residency.
+Dr. Royce Chen, the Residency Program Director, and Dr. Lora Glass, the Associate Residency Director, are actively involved in the clinical, surgical, and administrative aspects of the residency.
 Drs.
-Winn and Chen meet regularly with the Chairman, Dr. Cioffi, to actively review and improve the residency program.
+Chen and Glass meet regularly with the Chairman, Dr. Cioffi, to actively review and improve the residency program.
 Drs.
-Winn and Chen meet with the residents formally on a monthly basis to discuss any program concerns that would benefit from further review.
+Chen and Glass meet with the residents formally on a monthly basis to discuss any program concerns that would benefit from further review.
 Dr. Jason Horowitz, Medical Director of the Eye Clinic, coordinates resident education and supervision within the clinic.
 Faculty participate in all aspects of resident training, such as assisting resident surgical cases, staffing resident clinics, leading wet labs, presenting lectures and conferences, collaborating in research, and participating in a formal mentoring program for the residents.

 The residency and fellowship programs at the Harkness Eye Institute directly benefit from our research and attending-driven clinical divisions.
 Scientists and clinician-scientists are dedicated to teaching residents and fellows throughout the year, and more intensively in a month-long January course.
 Additionally, attending physicians supervise residents and fellows as the primary caregivers and surgeons in a fully-equipped eye clinic serving a large community of patients from the New York City area.
 More than 20,000 patient visits are recorded annually, allowing for diversity of pathology and continuity of care.
 Many of the patients are members of an active Hispanic community thriving in the Washington Heights neighborhood.
-This experience is augmented by dedicated private practice rotations in oculoplastics, retina, refractive surgery, and neuro-ophthalmology.
+This experience is augmented by dedicated private practice rotations in retina, glaucoma, oculoplastics, ocular oncology, neuro-ophthalmology, cornea, and refractive surgery.

 Approximately 70% of adult resident surgeries, including emergencies, are performed at the Eye Institute.
+The remaining adult cases are performed at Harlem Hospital Center.
 Pediatric cases are performed at the Children’s Hospital in an operating room that is fully equipped with ophthalmic equipment, including an operating microscope.
-Collectively, the faculty and residents perform greater than 4,000 surgeries and 3,500 in-office procedures annually at the Eye Institute.
+Collectively, the faculty and residents perform approximately 5,000 surgeries and 4,000 in-office procedures annually at the Eye Institute.

 A surgical wet lab is equipped with two surgical microscopes and an observer scope, phacoemulsification and vitrectomy machines, as well as a full array of surgical instruments.
 It is available for independent study at all times, and is incorporated into structured training sessions.
 Porcine eyes are available for training as needed.
+Model eyes are provided to all residents.
 As an adjunct to the wet lab experience, the state-of-the-art EYESI surgical simulator is available for residents at all times, and has been shown to effectively supplement patient-based training in cataract and vitreoretinal surgery.